Table of Contents

-I can not recommend cruising enough.
-It is seriously the best thing ever and by far my favorite way to travel.
+I can not recommend cruising the eastern Caribbean enough.
+Cruising is seriously the best thing ever and by far my favorite way to travel.
 I mean… you get to spend all day exploring a new place, eat your heart out at one of the many restaurants onboard, cocktails are pretty much on tap, there is always entertainment in the evenings, and after you wake up from a restful night sleep, you get to do it all over again in your next destination!

 This ship has 5 water slides, a rock climbing wall, a boardwalk-themed deck with a carousel, ice skating rink, and oh ya, a zip-line.
 On one of the main decks you’ll find the bionic bar, a bar run entirely by robots!
 Aside from these extra special amenities, the rest of the amenities were pretty standard of cruises: gym, spa, sports courts, several dining options, bars, cafes, excursion desks, theaters to watch evening shows in, pools, adult-only hot tubs, and a casino!
 Cruises really do have it all.
 Think of them as transportable all-inclusive resorts.

-Here is a link to our exact Caribbean cruise- great for families!
+Here is a link to our exact boat we were on for cruising the Caribbean – great for families!

-The Bahamas is an independent country (yes it is) comprised of over 700 islands in the Caribbean, with its capital being Nassau!
-Many Bahamian islands are privately owned by cruise ships.
+The Bahamas is an independent country comprised of over 700 islands in the Caribbean, with Nassau as its capital!
+Many islands here are privately owned by cruise ships.
 For example, Disney has Castaway Cay, Norwegian has Great Stirrup Cay, and Royal Caribbean owns Coco Cay!
 Most Royal Caribbean cruises sailing in this region will include a Perfect Day at Coco Cay excursion.

 Coco Cay has multiple pools (with swim-up bars), restaurants, cabanas for rent, paddle boards, jet skis, and a full water park!
 There is something for people of all ages here.

 The Bahamas is one of my favorite vacation destinations because of its blue Caribbean waters and proximity to the US!
 The flight from Boston/NYC is only 4 hours!
-If you aren’t on a Caribbean cruise to the Bahamas, you’ll probably fly direct into Nassau on the main island of New Providence.
+If you aren’t cruising the eastern Caribbean to the Bahamas, you’ll probably fly direct into Nassau on the main island of New Providence.
 From here, hotel vans or taxis can bring you to your resort!

 I’ve been to the Bahamas a few times and have stayed on Paradise Island, where the world-famous Atlantis resort is located!
 As incredible as this place is, it is SO expensive to stay here…